 SPG7.
 It has no cure, causes muscle weakness and has significantly affected his bilateral lower extremities.
 When incidents occur, his legs become very weak and give out without notice to Cohen because of the spasticity which results in frequent and dangerous falls as he cannot predict when this will happen.

 Currently, Cohen uses a wheelchair and walker to move about his home.
 Luckily, his upper extremities remain unaffected at this time and he is able to use his upper body strength to push his wheelchair and help transfer himself.
 However, this is quite a feat and poses many challenges during bathing and dressing routines.
 Weakness and fatigue make it difficult for him to remain active.
 Although he will never walk again and cannot participate in traditional physical therapy, Cohen attends Aquatic Therapy to activate his muscles in a weightless environment.

 The reality of adjusting to a new way of life at 16 is enormous.
 However, Cohen strives to maintain a positive spirit, continues to attend high school on-line and perfects his talents as master videogame champion.

-SOARD will provide modifications that will make his home environment safer so he can maintain mobility in his wheelchair, make transfers easier and safer from his bed or chair and move freely in the bathroom.
-Our goal is to make it easier to adjust to the challenges he now faces and spread a little sunshine to Cohen, his parents and his supportive brothers.
-We hope that you will join us at the big reveal!
+SOARD provided modifications that made his home environment safer so he can maintain mobility in his wheelchair, make transfers easier and safer from his bed or chair and move freely in the bathroom.